COVID-19 Vaccine Information

-Anyone 18 years and older should get a booster dose six months after receiving either Pfizer or Moderna and two months after receiving the J&J vaccine.
+Anyone in an eligible age group should get a booster dose six months after receiving Moderna, five months after receiving Pfizer, and two months after receiving the J&J vaccine.
 There are more than seventeen hundred vaccine providers across Colorado, including Clear Creek County Public Health.

 Do I have to get the same brand as my first dose(es)?

 No, you can get any authorized vaccine for your COVID-19 booster.
 CDC and the FDA have authorized a “mix and match” strategy for boosters -- you don’t need to get the same type of vaccine as your initial doses.
 For example, if you received a Johnson & Johnson vaccine for your first dose, you would be able to get a booster dose of Pfizer, Moderna, or Johnson & Johnson.

 Boosters are free and no identification, proof of insurance, or medical history is required.
 Providers should not ask you to pay for a booster dose or any other administrative costs, even if you don’t have health insurance.
 If a vaccine provider is demanding payment, you can report them by completing the following form: covid19.colorado.gov/VaccineConcerns or you can call 1-877-COVAXCO (1-877-268-2926).

 What do I need bring to my vaccination appointment?

 - You do not need to provide any form of ID or insurance information.